kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Note: Behavior of volume mounts will differ between the alpha/beta (old) implementation of this feature and the stable (new) implementation.
 Designing/testing/validation of an acceptable solution for handling volume mounts w.r.t. `hostProcess` containers was a primary reason for keeping the featuer in `beta`.
 A recording of the behaviors differces from a SIG-Windows community meeting can be found [here](https://youtu.be/8GeZKXgvkdY?t=309).
-Also note that behavior will be the same for WS2019 onward.
+  - Also note -  In the recording it was mentioned that this functionally might not be supported on WS2019.
+This functionality will be avaible in WS2019 but will require an OS patch (ETA: July 2022).

 #### Container Images